JingYu-Kylin/exchat/README.md

 ## Description

-This is a simple OTP Demo application that includes a use case for GenServer/:gen_event/Task/Task.Supervisor/:gen_tcp/:ets and Supervision Tree, using Distillery Dockerized.
+This is a simple OTP demo application that includes a use case for GenServer/:gen_event/Task/Task.Supervisor/:gen_tcp/:ets and Supervision Tree, using Distillery Dockerized.

 ## Running